 High reliability: The production and assembly process of PCB is very complicated.
 During the whole manufacturing process, the manufacturer needs to carry out many tests.
-Take a turnkey PCBA company like FS Technology as an example, in addition to the most basic manual inspection and AOI test, we also need to carry out a series of aging tests, functional tests, etc. The lifespan of PCB boards from the FS technology factory can reach 20 years.
+Take a turnkey PCBA company like FS Technology as an example, in addition to the most basic PCB manual inspection and AOI inspection, we also need to carry out a series of aging tests, functional tests, etc. The lifespan of PCB boards from the FS technology factory can reach 20 years.

 Designability: The application field of electronic products is very wide.
 In addition to the common mobile phones and watches in daily life, there are many electronic products that are dedicated to high temperature, high pressure and humid environments.
 For different application fields, the designability of PCB is the premise that electronic products can meet the different needs of different scenarios.

 Assimilability: The turnkey factory has SMT and THT assembly technologies, which can carry out standardized assembly of various components on bare boards, and perform the automated and large-scale batch assembly.
-As far as the assembly workshop of FS Technology is concerned, in addition to 7 fully automatic SMT production lines, we can also meet manual plug-in, and mixed assembly processes, even for large-volume PCB DIP assembly orders, we can also achieve automated DIP assembly process.
+As far as the assembly workshop of FS Technology is concerned, in addition to 7 fully automatic SMT assembly production lines, we can also meet manual plug-in, and mixed assembly processes, even for large-volume PCB DIP assembly orders, we can also achieve automated DIP assembly process.

 Maintainability: PCBA finished products are standardized design and large-scale production, so even if the system fails, the turnkey company can quickly, easily and flexibly replace it and quickly restore the system to work.

-Single Board: This is the most basic and simplest type of PCB.
+This is the most basic and simplest type of PCB.
 After the bare board is assembled by a turnkey PCBA company, the electronic components are concentrated on one side of the board and the wires are concentrated on the other side.
 Since single-sided PCBs are subject to many severe restrictions on circuit design, this kind of board is more likely to appear in the early stage of circuit board development.

-Double-Sided: This is a type of PCB with wiring on both sides.
+This is a type of PCB with wiring on both sides.
 Since wires are required on both sides of the board, we must build bridges for them – Vias.
 Vias are small holes in the PCB that are covered with metal, which connect the wires on both sides of the circuit board.
 Double-sided PCB solves the problem of interleaving wiring when manufacturers make single-sided PCBs, and it is used on more complex circuits than single-sided PCBs.

 What are the application areas of PCBs?